 Photo Courtesy: Arizona State University Athletics

 Pac-12 baseball is in full swing.
 Here on Sports360AZ.com, Pac-12 at the Plate is the place to keep up with how ASU and Arizona baseball are stacking up in the conference.
-This week No. 7 Arizona hosts Oregon and ASU hosts Washington State.
-Both series will be played Thursday-Saturday because of Easter on Sunday.
+This week No. 12 Arizona travels to No. 20 Stanford and ASU heads to Oregon.
 Here’s what you need to know about last weekend’s conference series and what to watch for this weekend:

 Around the Pac